 Additional Resources for International Students

-The Berkeley International Office is the one stop resource for international students.
-They can answer many questions about what how current international students at Berkeley transition to graduate school.
-See their website for more information.
+The Berkeley International Office is the one-stop resource for international students.
+The BIO counselors can answer many questions about the international students’ experience, logistics and resources.

-- International Journalists' Network (subscribe to newsletter for ongoing updates for scholarship announces)
+International Journalists' Network (subscribe to newsletter for ongoing updates on scholarship announcements)